Gnome: Demonology

 Agricola has a passage in Bermanus which is quoted by a modern scholar as relevant to the study of his contemporary Paracelsus.
 The passage contains the line (Note: Just below mention of the mine "Corona rosacea", writes: "Eius generis demonum, quod in metallis esse solet, inter reliqua, sex (6) enim numerat, Psellus mentionem fecit, ... cæteris peius" ("Psellus mentions this type of demon, which is usually found in metals, among the rest, for they number six, ... worse than the rest").) basically repeated by Olaus, as "there exist in ore-bearing regions six kinds of demon more malicious than the rest".

 This is probably misstated or misleading, since Bermanus cites Psellus, who devised a classification of six demon classes, where clearly it is not all six, but just the fifth class of subterranean demons which are relevant to mining.

 This demon class is also equatable to Agricola's Cobali and Getuli (recte "Guteli") (Note: "Guteli" was Agricola's spelling, thus "Getuli" is not faithful to it.
 However, gitulius (var. getulius, gaetulius) as a synonym of kobolt is attested, so the learned Englishmen were perhaps providing the correct standard Latin.) according to commentators.

 It has also been noted that Agricola distinguished the "mountain devil", exemplified by Rübezahl with the small-statured Bergmännlein; although the popular notion was that Rübezahl was indeed lord of the gnomes, as told in folktales around the Giant Mountains (Riesengibirge) region in Silesia, published by 18th century folktale collector Musäus.

 Agricola explaining that the "mine demon" dæmon metallicus or Bergmenlin somehow deposited "rich mines" was mentioned above.

 Cobalt ore

 Agricola knew of certain noxious unwanted ores the German miners called kobelt, though he generally referred to it by the Greek term, cadmia.
-This cadmia/kobelt appears to have denoted a cobalt–zinc ore, but Agricola ascribes to it corrosive dangers to the miners' feet, and it is noted that smaltite, a cobalt and nickel arsenide mixture, presents corrosive properties.
+This cadmia/kobelt has conventionally been interpreted as referring to cobalt–zinc ore, but Agricola ascribes to it corrosive dangers to the miners' feet, so modern commentators have suggested a better candidate to be smaltite, a cobalt and nickel arsenide mixture which presents corrosive properties.
 This ore, which defied being smelted by the metallurgy of that time, may also have been cobaltite, composed of cobalt, arsenic, and sulfur.

 The presence of this nuisance ore kobelt was blamed on the similar-sounding kobel mine spirits, as Mathesius noted in his preaching.
 The inferred etymology of kobelt deriving from kobel, which Mathesius does not quite elocute, was explicitly articulated by Johannes Beckmann in Beiträge zur Geschichte der Erfindungen (translated into English as The History of Inventions, discoveries and origins, 1797).